jhaskinsjr/nebula/Documentation/Simulation_Speed.md

 [Pompia](../pipelines/pompia/README.md),
 [Rangpur](../pipelines/rangpur/README.md), and
-[Shangjuan](../pipelines/shangjuan/README.md) pipeline models) that ran for 10,000s of cycles apiece in about 38 minutes with CPU utilization from Nebula processes capped at 90% (so that I could continue to use my laptop for other work).
-The result was a very respectable aggregate simulation rate of roughly 465 simulated cycles per real-world second on a consumer-grade laptop!
+[Shangjuan](../pipelines/shangjuan/README.md) pipeline models) that ran for 10,000s of cycles apiece in about 40 minutes with CPU utilization from Nebula processes capped at 90% (so that I could continue to use my laptop for other work).
+The result was a very respectable aggregate simulation rate of over 500 simulated cycles per real-world second on a consumer-grade laptop!

 ## Effect of SMT